ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getUnstakeQueueForVault.md

 `Promise`\<[`UnstakeQueueItem`](../../../interfaces/UnstakeQueueItem.md)[]\>

-Array of `UnstakeQueueItem` objects corresponding to the queue, which are needed to withdraw from the queue
+A promise that resolves to an array of queue items